abahnasy/academic-kickstart/content/post/story-to-tell-evolution-of-object-detection-networks/index.md

   focal_point: ""
   preview_only: false

-## draft for the upcoming long article about the story of object detectors

 # Projects (optional).
 #   Associate this post with one or more of your projects.
 #   Simply enter your project's folder or file name without extension.